mattbrictson/rails-starter/README.md

 **Protip:** If you plan on using [Devise][], make sure you install SimpleForm first!
 Then when you install Devise, it will automatically detect SimpleForm and generate its views with `simple_form_for`.

-## Using the provided Capistrano recipes
+## Using the provided Capistrano 3.x recipes

 This project uses the `capistrano-fiftyfive` gem, which provides all recipes needed to set up and deploy on Ubuntu 12.04.
-It's as easy as:

-    cap deploy:install
-    cap deploy:setup
-    cap deploy:cold
+It's super simple.

+### Purchase a VPS

+Using a provider like [DigitalOcean](http://digitalocean.com), purchase an Ubuntu 12.04 LTS virtual private server. **Make sure to install your SSH key for the root user.**

+Make note of the IP address of the VPS.
+Then:

-### Change the deployment settings
+### Change the deployment settings of your project

-To use capistrano you will need to update the deployment settings to match your staging and production environments.
+To use capistrano you will need to update the deployment settings to match your VPS.

 1. Review the contents of `config/deploy.rb`.
 Be sure the change the `:repository` to match your git repository URL.
-2. Update the IP addresses in `config/deploy/{staging,production}.rb` to match your staging and production servers.
+2. Update the IP address in `config/deploy/staging.rb` to match the IP of the VPS you just purchased.
-3. By default, `cap production deploy` will deploy from the `master` branch, and `cap [staging] deploy` will deploy from the `development` branch.
+3. By default, `cap production deploy` will deploy from the `master` branch, and `cap staging deploy` will deploy from the `development` branch.
 Update the branch settings if you use a different branch policy.

+### Capistrano takes care of the rest!

+Don't forget to `git push` your code so that capistrano can deploy it.
+Make sure you've pushed the branch that capistrano is expecting in `staging.rb`.
+Then run these commands and follow the prompts to install Nginx, SSL, PostgreSQL, Ruby (the whole stack!):

+     cap staging provision
+     cap staging deploy:migrate_and_restart

 **Refer to the [capistrano-fiftyfive README][cap-55] more details and deployment instructions.**